The Wolverhampton City Centre Metro is being extended to improve regional transport in West Midlands, UK. The extension is a…

-Sweden's X2000 fleet of tilting trains has been a major catalyst for the renewed interest in this type of technology shown by the newly-privatised British train operators investing in the final years up to the millenium.
+Sweden’s X2000 fleet of tilting trains has been a major catalyst for the renewed interest in this type of technology shown by the newly privatised British train operators investing in the final years up to the millennium.

 Realising that it couldn’t build its rail lines as straight as the high-speed lines in the likes of Japan and France, the country’s state-controlled infrastructure operator, Banverket, and Swedish state railways (SJ) set about developing a high-speed network designed around tilting train technology in the mid-1980s.

 The first X2000 tilting train was delivered from ADtranz in 1990.
 Since then they have benefited from aggressive marketing, and are credited with saving the Swedish passenger rail network from extinction.